Harmon Craig

 Craig made many significant discoveries in geochemistry.
 He is credited with establishing the field of carbon isotope geochemistry by characterizing carbon's stable isotopic signatures in various natural materials.
 This had immediate applications in radiocarbon dating.
 By studying stable and radioactive carbon isotopes in the biosphere and air-sea system, he derived the atmospheric residence time of carbon dioxide with respect to oceanic uptake.
 His work laid the foundation for isotopic studies of the carbon cycle, and was fundamental to understanding carbon sequestering in the oceanic and the terrestrial biosphere and the modulation of global warming.
 In addition, from 1969 to 1989, Harmon Craig served as an editor for Earth and Planetary Science Letters.

 Family and early life

-Harmon Craig was born March 15, 1926 in Manhattan, in New York City, to John Richard Craig, Jr. (1896-1945) and his wife Virginia (Stanley) Craig.
-He was named after his uncle, Harmon Bushnell Craig (1895-1917), but does not use his middle name.
+Harmon Craig was born March 15, 1926 in Manhattan, in New York City, to John Richard Craig, Jr. and Virginia (Stanley) Craig.
+He was named after his uncle, Harmon Bushnell Craig (1895–1917), but does not use his middle name.

 Harmon Craig's grandparents on his father's side were actors, directors and producers.
-During World War I, John Craig (1868-1931) and his wife, actress Mary Young, led the first professional American stock theater company to travel to France and entertain troops at the front.
-While they entertained the troops, their sons Harmon Bushnell Craig (1895-1917) and John Richard Craig, Jr. (1896-1945) served in the war effort.
+During World War I, John Craig (1866–1932) and his wife, actress Mary Young, led the first professional American stock theater company to travel to France and entertain troops at the front.
+While they entertained the troops, their sons Harmon Bushnell Craig (1895–1917) and John Richard Craig, Jr. (1896–1945) served in the war effort.

 John Craig, Jr. received a French Croix de Guerre for his efforts as a second lieutenant of artillery, working with French 75s.